TouficKashmar/Motion-Estimation/README.txt

 - Steps to run KLTOpticalFlow_Gray:

 1. Open the Code:Blocks IDE
-2. Go to File --> Open...
+2. Go to File --> Open KLTOpticalFlow_Gray.cbp file.
-3. Select KLTOpticalFlow_Gray.cbp located inside the extracted zipped folder.
 Note: "KLT_Gray_Arrow.cbp" is the same code but it outputs the optical flow using arrows.
 Note: "slow_traffic_small.mp4" was also used to compare results.
 To use it, change the VideoCapture object name in the code.
-4. Press the "build and run" button.
+3. Press the "build and run" button.
-5. A console screen and a windows will appear showing the optical flow obtained from the pyramid implementation of the KLT algorithm.
+4. A console screen and a windows will appear showing the optical flow obtained from the pyramid implementation of the KLT algorithm.
-6. Exit the program by pressing ESC.
+5. Exit the program by pressing ESC.

 - Steps to run FAST_FREAK:

 1. Open the Code:Blocks IDE
-2. Go to File --> Open...
+2. Go to File --> Open FAST_FREAK.cbp file.
-3. Select FAST_FREAK.cbp located inside the extracted zipped folder.
 Note: "slow_traffic_small.mp4" was also used to compare results.
 To use it, change the VideoCapture object name in the code.
-4. Press the "build and run" button.
+3. Press the "build and run" button.
-5. A console screen and a windows will appear showing the optical flow obtained from using FAST + FREAK algorithms.
+4. A console screen and a windows will appear showing the optical flow obtained from using FAST + FREAK algorithms.
-6. Exit the program by pressing ESC.
+5. Exit the program by pressing ESC.

 - Steps to run FAST_LUCID:

 1. Open the Code:Blocks IDE
-2. Go to File --> Open...
+2. Go to File --> Open FAST_LUCID.cbp file.
-3. Select FAST_LUCID.cbp located inside the extracted zipped folder.
 Note: "slow_traffic_small.mp4" was also used to compare results.
 To use it, change the VideoCapture object name in the code.
-4. Press the "build and run" button.
+3. Press the "build and run" button.
-5. A console screen and a windows will appear showing the optical flow obtained from using FAST + LUCID algorithms.
+4. A console screen and a windows will appear showing the optical flow obtained from using FAST + LUCID algorithms.
-6. Exit the program by pressing ESC.
+5. Exit the program by pressing ESC.